Anthime-Biau/Image-Recognition-Project/Readme.md

 On Keras framework we can access pre-trained algorithm.
 Using pre-trained algorithm for an image classification task is a fast way to build a classifier with few training datas.

 For the two selected models :
-I used DenseNET201 and ResNET50 pre trained weights which is already trained in the Imagenet competition.
+I used DenseNET201 and ResNET50 pre trained weights which are already trained in the Imagenet competition.
 The learning rate chosen to be 0.0001.

-On top of them I used a globalaberagepooling layer followed by 50% dropouts to reduce over-fitting.
+On top of them I used a globalaveragepooling layer followed by 50% dropouts to reduce over-fitting.

-I used batch normalization and a dense layer with 2 neurons for 2 output classes (benign and malign) with softmaw as the activation function.
+I used batch normalization and a dense layer with 2 neurons for 2 output classes (benign and malign) with softmax as the activation function.

 I have used Adam as the optimizer and binary-cross-entropy as the loss function.